microsoft/fabricrealtimelab/modules/module02.md

 ## :loudspeaker: Introduction

 Now that our data is streaming into our KQL database, we can begin to query and explore the data, leveraging KQL to gain insights into the data.
-A KQL Queryset is used to run queries, view, and transform data from a KQL database.
-Like other artifacts, a KQL Queryset exists within the context of a workspace.
+A KQL queryset is used to run queries, view, and transform data from a KQL database.
+Like other artifacts, a KQL queryset exists within the context of a workspace.
 A queryset can contain multiple queries, each stored in a tab.

 In this module, we'll create several KQL queries of increasing complexity to support different business uses.